python/devguide/contrib/core-team/index.rst

    |purpose|

-.. _c_coreteam:
+.. _c_core-team:

 =========
 Core team
 =========

-[This is mostly re-organized from the :ref:`core-dev` section of the devguide, but with "core developer" language changed to "core team" where possible.]
+[This is mostly re-organized from the :ref:`core-team` section of the devguide, but with "core developer" language changed to "core team" where possible.]

 .. toctree::